OpenFn/primero-progres/index.md

 2. **Focal Point User:** Has the “focal point user” for receiving referrals from UNHCR been identified?
 Is this 1 user, or multiple users (i.e., 1 user per partner agency)?

 To begin, Primero partners will select 1 user who will receive the referrals from proGres v4, and reassign the cases to the appropriate case worker/manager/focal points.
 This user will be the “progresv4_primero_intake”.
+For Ethiopia, this user will be the lead system administrators from each agency.

 As the programme expands, the Primero team will support in configuring the interoperability solution to allow for 1 user per agency (for example, “plan_international_intake”, or “save_the_children_intake”, or “irc_intake”) who will receive referrals assigned to their agency.

-3. **Implementing Agency:** Alternative care, Family Tracing and Reunification and Case Management Services have been configured to be exchanged with UNHCR.
-Users will select “UNHCR” as the Implementing Agency, and will select “unhcr_cw” to send the referral to proGres v4.
+3. **Implementing Agency:** All services have been configured to be exchanged with UNHCR.
+A case worker has been set up in Primero and users will select “UNHCR” as the Implementing Agency, and will select “unhcr_cw” to send the referral to proGres v4.

 ## Security and Compliance